 Visit the Red Square During the Day and at Night

 Of course, the most famous place in Moscow is the Red Square and the colorful Saint Basil’s Cathedral.
-The place is always packed with tourists and there’s a lot to take in.
+The site is always packed with tourists, and there’s a lot to take in.
 We recommend visiting it both, during the day and late in the evening to see the square in different colors.